torreyr/reliable-dp/README.md

 	Because the only reason another SYN will be sent is if the sender times out, which means they didn't get your ACK.
 Whenever a timeout occurs, send an ACK.
+Deals with duplicate packets by dropping anything that is not the sequence number it expects.

 SENDER